khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ### Content guidelines

 - Drawer content should always be related to a specific context or task in the UI.
 The drawer header should reflect the context or task the user is performing.
 - Drawer content is stored as Markdown in the [GitLab repository `/doc` directory](https://gitlab.com/gitlab-org/gitlab/-/tree/master/doc), rather than hard-coded in the product code.
-The drawer content is either:
-  - Pulled directly from the GitLab documentation, in which case it will be visible in the UI and on `docs.gitlab.com`.
-[This merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/82516) shows an example of how to pull docs content into a drawer.
-  - Displayed only in the drawer.
-In this case, the content is stored in the `/doc/drawers` folder and is not displayed on `docs.gitlab.com`.
-- When the content can be pulled into the drawer from documentation without hurting the legibility of content, then pull it directly from the documentation.
-- When content is too long or is formatted in a way that hurts the legibility of content, then customize the content and store it in a markdown file.
-- When writing custom content, use the [documentation topic types guidelines](https://docs.gitlab.com/ee/development/documentation/structure.html) and general [drawer content guidelines](/components/drawer/#content).
-You should collaborate with a technical writer when defining the content, and a technical writer review is required on related merge requests.
+- When writing drawer content, use the [documentation topic types guidelines](https://docs.gitlab.com/ee/development/documentation/structure.html) and general [drawer content guidelines](/components/drawer/#content).
+- You should collaborate with a technical writer when defining the content, and a technical writer review is required on related merge requests.

 <todo>Add a live example.</todo>

 ### Linking to documentation in a drawer

 Links to the documentation should be used sparingly since our goal is to present the necessary reference information in the UI.
 If you need to link to additional documentation, add one link at the end of the drawer content so users can learn more if they found the drawer content insufficient.

+### Using actions in reference information drawers

+It's not recommended to use action buttons in drawers in conjunction with reference information since the page the drawer is on might have its own set of actions that remain accessible when the drawer is open.
+Drawers with help content should focus on providing reference information that supplements the interactive actions in the UI.

 ### Localization of drawer content